NayanPahuja/fampay-task/README.md

 ### 1. **App**
 - **Purpose**: The main API service, written in Golang.
 - **Features**:
-  - Exposes REST API endpoints for video fetching.
+  - Exposes REST API endpoints for video fetching using fiber.
   - Triggers Temporal workflows.
   - Connects to the PostgreSQL database.
 - **Ports**: Exposed at `8080`.